 The American Association for the Advancement of Science (AAAS) is the world’s largest general scientific society and publisher of the journal Science (www.sciencemag.org) as well as Science Translational Medicine, Science Signaling, a digital, open-access journal, Science Advances, Science Immunology, and Science Robotics.

 AAAS was founded in 1848 and includes nearly 250 affiliated societies and academies of science, serving 10 million individuals.
 Science has the largest paid circulation of any peer-reviewed general science journal in the world.
 The non-profit AAAS (www.aaas.org) is open to all and fulfills its mission to “advance science and serve society” through initiatives in science policy, international programs, science education, public engagement, and more.

-The Science and SciLifeLab prize is also made possible by the kind support of the Knut and Alice Wallenberg Foundation.
-The foundation is the largest private financier of research in Sweden and also one of Europe’s largest.
-The purpose of the Knut and Alice Wallenberg foundation is to promote scientific research, teaching and education beneficial to the Kingdom of Sweden.
-During the past five years, the foundation has granted a total of 5 billion SEK for various projects, mainly at Swedish universities.
+The Knut and Alice Wallenberg Foundation is the largest private financier of research in Sweden and also one of Europe’s largest.
+The Foundation primarily grants funding in natural sciences, technology and medicine.
+During the past five years the Foundation has granted a total of over SEK 8 billion for various projects, mainly at Swedish universities.